ustop0/ustop0/README.md

 <p>The contact with Apache took place through the development of web applications, which make it necessary to know the configurations of this server.
 The contact with Apache took place through the development of web applications, which make it necessary to know the configurations of this server.
 </p>
-<p>The practice in using Git came through personal projects and work, I was responsible for its implementation and management of the company's repositories.</p>
+<p>The practice in using Git came through personal projects and work, I was responsible for its implementation and management of the company's repositories using the Gitflow model.</p>

 <br>